Skip to main content

 Mazda calibration cost

-In the KC metro, a Mazda ADAS calibration adds $150-$300 to your windshield replacement total for most trims.
+ADAS calibration typically adds $200-$500 to a windshield replacement for most Mazda trims.

 Where to get your Mazda calibrated